 - Wine Australia was provided with $4.0 million to administer the package.

 This package will directly benefit regional wine producers by improving domestic and international wine tourism.
 These activities, along with broader marketing and promotional opportunities, will help to drive exports of Australian wine and take advantage of recent free trade agreements in key markets.

 The Wine Tourism and Cellar Door Grant will provide wine producers who exceed their wine equalisation tax rebate cap to access a grant of up to $100,000 for their cellar door sales.
 The grant will be available from 2019-20 and the program will be capped at $10.0 million per year.
 Wine tourism is an important part of many regional economies.
 The grant is expected to have a positive economic and social impact on wine producers and tourism operators in regional Australia.
 It will encourage producers to invest in and build winery cellar doors, which may lead to more investment in tourism opportunities.

-Grant funding of almost $79.0 million has been provided to date, matched by more than $109.0 million in cash and in-kind contributions from successful applicants and their partners.
-This includes grant funding of $26.7 million for 12 projects under round one and $52.2 million for 17 projects under round two.
-Round three is currently under assessment and will provide funding of up to $30.0 million for additional projects.
-Successful round three projects are expected to be announced by the Minister for Agriculture and Water Resources in May 2017.
+Grant funding of almost $114.7 million has been provided to date, matched by almost $170.0 million in cash and in-kind contributions from successful applicants and their partners.
+This includes grant funding of $26.7 million for 12 projects under round one, $52.2 million for 17 projects under round two and $35.8 million for seven projects under round three.
+Round four is expected to open for applications in 2018.

 Investment in Rural Research, Development and Innovation